 Every foster carer will receive details for local support groups, workshops and activity days.

 Our foster carers have access to short breaks, both planned and compassionate, throughout every placement.

 A comprehensive set of policies and procedures are provided and we will spend time guiding each of our foster carers through these and the importance of their use.

 We pay a fostering allowance for each child/young person placed in a foster families care.
 The allowance includes all reasonable disbursement in respect of their responsbilities to provide for the needs of the child.

-You will receive supervision every three weeks.
-One will take place in your home with your Supervising Social Worker and one will take place with your Supervising Social Worker and our Psychotherapist for Clinical Supervision.
+You will receive monthly supervision every month.
+With access to clinical supervision from our trauma informed psychotherapist One will take place in your home with your Supervising Social Worker and one will take place with your Supervising Social Worker and our Psychotherapist for Clinical Supervision.
 These visits will ensure that you are receiving the right advice and support to help you care for each child placed with you.
 A weekly support call will also be made and a minimum of two unannounced visits will take place in your home each year.

 We have an expectation that all of our Foster Carers drive, have a mobile phone and a computer with internet access.
 They must ensure they keep up to date and accurate records and follow rigorous safeguarding procedures.

 We hold regular training events, Foster Carer meetings and social gatherings; either in our office or at a location in the local vicinity.

 Our Foster Carers have a wealth of experience and can offer secure, nurturing homes for the children and young people who need them.
 As a small agency we are able to provide our Foster Carers with the highest level of support.
 Our Social Workers are committed to fostering and welcome the opportunity to provide tailored Social Work support to our Foster Carers based on their individual needs.